GET THE LATEST NEWS FROM GRAIN FARMERS OF ONTARIO

-Grain Farmers of Ontario invested $1.5 million in new and ongoing research projects in 2014 – 2015 and was directly involved in 71 projects in our core priority areas of Agronomy and Production, Insects and Diseases, Crop Utilization and Quality, and Breeding and Genetics.
+Grain Farmers of Ontario provides funding for research projects that address the present and future needs of our farmer-members under our core priority areas of Agronomy and Production, Insects and Diseases, Crop Utilization and Quality, and Breeding and Genetics.
 Included with this issue of the magazine is a research insert highlighting some of the projects currently being funded by Grain Farmers of Ontario in the priority area of Breeding and Genetics.
-An electronic version of this insert is also available online at www.gfo.ca/research.
+An electronic version of this insert is also available online at www.gfo.ca/research. •

 Quality Hotel & Suites

 1 p.m.
 Canada’s Outdoor Farm Show